MTrage/Borg-BackUP-GUI/README.md

 ## Borg Videos
 https://asciinema.org/a/133292

-If you have many SH scripts and you have them in different folders or subfolders, you will love Scripter.
-Scripter sorts alphabetically and by hierarchy (also subfolders).
-Scripter sorts alphabetically and by hierarchy (also subfolders).
+Freely usable for all except military and other antisocial activities.

-Created 2.8.2016 by Marc-André Tragé
+Created 1.8.2018 by Marc-André Tragé

 ## Initiate a new Borg MAIN-BackUP, use an encryption with repokey.